 Summer Born Children (children born between 01 April and 31 August)

 Parents who choose not to send their child to school until they reach the compulsory school age of 5, have the right to apply for admission into Reception rather than Year 1.

-You must make your application by 15 January 2018, supported by information that outlines why your child should not go into Year 1 alongside children within the correct age group.
+You must make your application, supported by information that outlines why your child should not go into Year 1 alongside children within the correct age group.

 Please note: we cannot keep a space available in the correct age group for a year if you choose not to admit your child at the normal age of entry (September after a child turns 4).